Automatic layout of railroad diagrams: Evaluation

 \subsection{Automatic layout in the wild}

-Existing railroad diagram tools fall two broad categories: \emph{rendering tools} that render layout descriptions, and \emph{grammar translation tools} that turn grammar notations into renderings.
-We pick a few representatives of each category and describe their capabilities and limitations.
-We argue that in comparison, our system fills a niche between the two, and can expand the capabilities of both.
+\enlargethispage{1.9\baselineskip} Existing railroad diagram tools fall into two broad categories: \emph{rendering tools} that render layout descriptions, and \emph{grammar translation tools} that turn grammar notations into renderings.
+We describe the capabilities and limitations of a few representatives of each.
+In comparison, we argue that our system fills a niche in between, and can expand the capabilities of both.

-Rendering tools define DSLs for specifying railroad layouts and compile these specifications to various backends. \cite{ThibedeauSyntrax2019} cites the pre-2020 SQLite DSL as inspiration, and offers similar primitives for manual wrapping (called \literal{stack}), manual alignment (with \literal{opt} and \literal{optx}, but only for two-way stacks with ε~sublayouts), etc. It renders to the ``cairo'' graphics library which can produce SVG, PNG, and PDF output, among other formats.
-The design of the following tools is largely similar: \cite{LuegBrandlRailroad2024,atp-miptJSyntrax2024,GroenUtfrailroad2020,DaenenRailroad2024,TakadaRailroadDiagrams2025,HollemansRailroadDiagramsSwift2019}.
-One that stands out is \cite{AtkinsRailroaddiagramGenerator2024}, for two reasons: \begin{enumerate*} \item its layout DSL is considerably larger, with uncommon constructs such as \autoref{fig:counterexamples:unseen}; and \item it lets users tag layout components with arbitrary CSS classes that are applied to the corresponding SVG elements, enabling a greater range of custom styling.
-(It does not use any graphics libraries to construct its SVG output.) \end{enumerate*} These features, along with the fact that it has two parallel implementations in popular languages (Python and JavaScript), may explain why several other tools (e.g.~\cite{LopezPyRailroad2024,KraussRRDANTLR42021,LischkeVSCodeANTLR42024}) use it as a library. \cite{AbrechtRailroadCSS2023}, an in-progress work, tries to use CSS not just for styling but also for rendering, with an XML-like layout language directly embedded in a webpage.
+Rendering tools define DSLs for specifying railroad layouts and compile these specifications to various backends. \cite{ThibedeauSyntrax2019} cites the pre-2020 SQLite DSL as inspiration, and offers similar primitives for manual wrapping, manual alignment, etc. The design of the following tools is largely similar: \cite{LuegRailroad2024,atp-miptJSyntrax2024,GroenUtfrailroad2020,DaenenRailroad2024,TakadaRailroadDiagrams2025,HollemansRailroadDiagramsSwift2019}.
+One that stands out is~\cite{AtkinsRailroaddiagramGenerator2024}, for two reasons: (i)~its layout DSL is considerably larger, with rare and complex constructs such as \autoref{fig:counterexamples:unseen}; and (ii)~it enables a greater range of custom styling by letting users tag layout components to style their output SVG counterparts with CSS.
+These features, along with the quality of its renderings and its parallel implementations in two popular languages (Python and JavaScript), may explain why several other tools build upon it (e.g.~\cite{LopezPyRailroad2024,KraussRRDANTLR42021,LischkeVSCodeANTLR42024,DundalekGrammKit2023,chevrotaincontributorsChevrotain2026}). \cite{AbrechtRailroadCSS2023}, an in-progress work, tries to use CSS not just for styling but also for rendering, with an XML-like layout language directly embedded in a webpage.
+Lastly, \cite{KlockerSyngen1996,PieperEtAlSyntaxdi2020,BarthelmannRooijakkersRail1998,WoodingSyntaxmdw1996} have a more limited range of output but work within the constraints of the \LaTeX\ and TikZ/PGF environments.